 Customise your travel packing list for each trip.

-To help you decide the specific items you will need and how many of them you should pack, take the following criteria into consideration:
+To help you decide the specific items you will need and how many of them you should pack, consider the following criteria:

 - The duration of your trip

 - The type of trip (business vs holiday) and the activities you are planning to do such as skiing, hiking, sightseeing, dining in fancy places, etc.